DaverSomethingSomethingOrg/ConanToolchain/docs/CIWorkflows.md

 We only upload these builds to Artifact Management, along with a brand new Conan Build container image for building all other tools we support.
+The previous packages built with our bootstrap image are discarded.

 ```python title="phase 3 - conanfile.py"
     def requirements(self):